firefly-iii/docs/docs/import/bunq.rst

 Import from bunq
 ================

-`bunq <https://www.bunq.com/>`  is a Dutch, internationally active mobile bank, headquartered in Amsterdam, Netherlands. bunq offers personal and business accounts.[1]
+`bunq <https://www.bunq.com/>`_ is a Dutch, internationally active mobile bank, headquartered in Amsterdam, Netherlands. bunq offers personal and business accounts.
+For more information, see `Wikipedia <https://en.wikipedia.org/wiki/Bunq>`_.

 Firefly III supports the bunq API.
 Although support is in beta and may not be perfect, it works surprisingly well.